• Skip to main content

 It’s all made in one skillet, meaning it’s very easy to prepare.
 Plus, the flavors are on point.
 A generous squeeze of lemon juice, a heavy sprinkle of fresh parsley, and plenty of garlic, onion, thyme, and oregano will have your mouth watering.
 There’s also a little whole milk and parmesan cheese for good measure.

 I loved cooking such a fresh dish to enjoy on a cold winter day, and I hope you do too!
 If this recipe has you craving more orzo, be sure to check out the Caprese Orzo Salad and Spring Pea Orzo Fried Rice.
-You may also enjoy the Chicken and Leek Pasta Bake and Lemon Artichoke Chicken (also made in a skillet).
+You may also enjoy the Chicken and Leek Pasta Bake, Couscous with Chicken and Spring Vegetables, and Lemon Artichoke Chicken (also made in a skillet).

 Jump to: